nus-cs2113-AY2425S1/tp/docs/team/AjayShanker-geek.md

 - Enhancements to existing features:
     - Improved CLI UI by adding color-coded output for better readability and visual distinction between different types of information.
     - Improved Project website by adding a UI preview image and jekyll theme that elevate reading exprience.
+- **Team Based Tasks**:
+    - Setup GitHub Organization and Repository for the project.
+    - Setup Issue Tracker and Project Board for the project.
+    - Help out in maintaining the project website.
+    - Help out in maintaining issue tracker.
+    - Intergrate ImgBot and CodeCov for the project.
 - **Documentation**:
   - **README**:
     - Added a UI preview image and updated the project description for better understanding.